 |WTI Front Month Futures Price (g) ($ per barrel)||94.86||100.33||97.23||95.06||95.77|

 |Brent Front Month Futures Price (h) ($ per barrel)||107.11||108.77||107.83||114.1||110.43|

 |RBOB Front Month Futures Price (i) ($ per gallon)||2.65||2.75||2.69||2.93||2.86|

 |Oil Price Time Spread|

-1 The term "liquid fuels" encompasses petroleum and petroleum products and close substitutes, including crude oil, lease condensate, natural gas plant liquids, biofuels, coal-to-liquids, gas-to-liquids, and refinery processing gain.
+1 The term "petroleum and other liquids" encompasses petroleum and petroleum products and close substitutes, including crude oil, lease condensate, natural gas liquids, biofuels, coal-to-liquids, gas-to-liquids, and refinery processing gain.

-2 The growth rates referenced in this report may not exactly match corresponding values in tables as a result of slight differences in rounding.
+2 The growth rates referenced in this report may not exactly match corresponding values in tables as a result of independent rounding.